AEO Playbook: Build Eligibility for AI Search and Citations

 3. Lead With the Answer in the First 100 to 300 Words

-Bad opening: "In today's competitive landscape, businesses face many challenges..."
-That gets skipped.
+Weak opening: "In today's competitive landscape, businesses face many challenges..."
+It delays the useful answer.

-Good opening: "A custom Next.js website costs $1,500 to $5,000 to build, loads in under 1 second, and has zero monthly platform fees.
+Good opening: "A custom Next.js website costs $1,500 to $5,000 to build, targets fast loading under documented conditions, and has third-party platform costs documented before approval.
 Here is the exact build process and what is included at each tier."

 Lead with the specific numbers, the named technologies, and the citable claim.
 The first 300 words of every page should answer the question that brought the visitor to the page.